Melendy Britt: Career

 Britt's most notable animated work is for Filmation, voicing characters such as She-Ra, and the second animated Batgirl (Jane Webb was the first).
 She also provided the voice for Penny, would-be love interest and aide to Plastic Man on The Plastic Man Comedy/Adventure Show, which was produced by Ruby-Spears.
-She was also the voice of Gran Gran in Avatar: The Last Airbender.
+She was also the voice of Kanna in Avatar: The Last Airbender.

+On television Britt was seen in Then Came Bronson and The Psychiatrist.
+She also appeared in three different roles in three episodes of The Rockford Files, and on Cheers she played Kelly Gaines' mother, Roxanne Gaines, in the episode "Woody or Won't He".
 Her film credits include roles in Gray Lady Down (1978) and Being There (1979).
-On television she appeared in three different roles in three episodes of The Rockford Files, and on Cheers she played Kelly Gaines' mother, Roxanne Gaines, in the episode "Woody or Won't He".